jbddha/portfolio/README.md

 Thanks for visiting and happy scripting :)
 - Judah Calder

-Originally I had my documentation for the Cloud Based Soc lab here, but I've cleaned it up and turned it into an insctructional blog which you can find here: https://medium.com/@judah.calder
+Originally, I had my documentation for the Cloud Based Soc lab here, but I've cleaned it up and turned it into an instructional blog which you can find here: https://medium.com/@judah.calder